Replacement Parts

 Low-voltage landscape lighting systems are designed to safely illuminate walkways, gardens, driveways, and outdoor living spaces.
 A well-designed system balances fixture placement, transformer capacity, cable size, and spacing so the lighting appears even across the yard.

-If you want a simple starting point before working through transformers, wiring, or fixture placement, read how landscape lighting works.
+If you want a simple starting point, read how landscape lighting works.
 This guide explains the basic structure of a low-voltage lighting system and helps homeowners understand how outdoor lighting components work together.

 Start here for a broad homeowner guide to landscape lighting systems, design choices, installation basics, and troubleshooting priorities.